JeffreyRobertLynch/JeffreyRobertLynch/README.md

 ## Featured Projects

 ### 1. [GlassBox XAI: Attention U-Net for Medical Image Segmentation with Explainability Suite](https://github.com/JeffreyRobertLynch/GlassBox-XAI)
 GlassBox is a high-performance medical image segmentation system built from scratch using a custom U-Net with attention mechanisms, trained on the ISIC 2018 skin lesion dataset.
 It features three variant models with performance trade-offs and a comprehensive XAI suite for clinical trust and regulatory compliance.
-Computational complexity is low for the achieved metrics, including local LLM integration, making it ideal for low infrastructure deployments like rural areas.
+Computational complexity is low for the achieved metrics, XAI techniques, and local LLM integration, making it ideal for low infrastructure deployments.

 > Full code and methodology are not publicly available to protect intellectual property.
 Demos, metrics, model outputs, and XAI visualizations are fully accessible in the README for review.